MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/kernel.md

 The kernel is the central component of Semantic Kernel.
 At its simplest, the kernel is a Dependency Injection container that manages all of the services and plugins necessary to run your AI application.
 If you provide all of your services and plugins to the kernel, they will then be seamlessly used by the AI as needed.

-## The kernel is at the center of _everything_
+## The kernel is at the center of your agents
-Because the kernel has all of the services and plugins necessary to run both native code and AI services, it is used by nearly every component within the Semantic Kernel SDK.
+Because the kernel has all of the services and plugins necessary to run both native code and AI services, it is used by nearly every component within the Semantic Kernel SDK to power your agents.
 This means that if you run any prompt or code in Semantic Kernel, the kernel will always be available to retrieve the necessary services and plugins.

 ![The kernel is at the center of everything in Semantic Kernel](../media/the-kernel-is-at-the-center-of-everything.png)

-This is extremely powerful, because it means you as a developer have a single place where you can configure, and most importantly monitor, your AI application.
+This is extremely powerful, because it means you as a developer have a single place where you can configure, and most importantly monitor, your AI agents.
 Take for example, when you invoke a prompt from the kernel.
 When you do so, the kernel will...
 1. Select the best AI service to run the prompt.
 2. Build the prompt using the provided prompt template.
 3. Send the prompt to the AI service.